sevensolutions/traefik-oidc-auth/README.md

   </a>
 </p>

-A traefik Plugin for securing the upstream service with OpenID Connect using the Relying Party Flow.
+A traefik Plugin for securing the upstream service with OpenID Connect acting as a relying party.

 > [!NOTE]
 > This document always represents the latest version, which may not have been released yet.